Whole Body Vibration for Osteoporosis and Osteopenia?

 👉decreased hot flashes.

-This means exercise, including weight training, resistance training, and cardio workouts is a much better use of your time and money.
+This means exercise, including weight training, resistance training, and cardio workouts, is a much better use of your time and money.

-Takeaway: Spend your 20 minutes a day doing resistance exercise, rather than standing on a vibration plate.
 Spend your money on an exercise class or coach rather than buying a vibration plate.

 What do you think?

 If you need help getting started with a consistent exercise routine, I am here to help.
-Join my waitlist and be the first to get the details of my upcoming Strong Women, Strong Bones 4-week Jumpstart program.
+Join my waitlist and be the first to get the details of my upcoming Strong Women, Strong Bones 5-week Jumpstart program.

 I look forward to helping you build bone and healthy habits,